Form (architecture): Structure

+The shape of a form can make support structure for it more or less "efficient".
+Efficiency can be defined either as a ratio of the construction material used to the structural load supported, or as a minimal total cost of the building.
+Generally, a form that creates primarily compressive and tensile forces (as opposed to bending) in its support structure, requires significantly less material.
+On the cost side, this is balanced against the simplicity of the construction: for example, in the industrialized societies, with high-wage economies, the construction is dominated by material-inefficient, but low-cost beam and post (steel frame or concrete frame) structures.
+Thin concrete shell forms are remarkably efficient and aesthetically pleasing (cf. Riverside Museum or L'Oceanogràfic).
+However, some architects viewed concrete shells as a license to experiment with the arbitrary curvilinear shapes, producing few technically disastrous (although frequently iconic) buildings like the Sydney Opera House, where the visually appealing sail-like roof turned out impossible to build as designed and now hides a very heavy (and expensive) reinforced concrete networks actually carrying the load.

 Space and mass

-Space and mass (also Mass and volume) are the primary ingredients that an architect uses to compose an architectural form.
+Space and mass (also mass and volume) are the primary ingredients that an architect uses to compose an architectural form.
 The essence of a building is the separation between the finite indoor space fit for humans and unrestricted natural environment outdoors.
 Unlike the physical objects manifesting the mass (for example, the floor, walls, and ceiling), the human experience of the void, air-filled indoor space is not obvious, yet the idea of architectural space is very old, going back at least to the τάξις (táxis, "order"), a subdivision of a building into parts.

 The psychological effects of space are very common, as suggested by the English language: feeling of insecurity and compression in "confining circumstances" of inadequate space and powerful "elevated experience" of standing above a great expanse.
 Space and mass in architecture are not entirely separable: as was noted by George Berkeley in 1709, two-dimensional human vision cannot fully comprehend three-dimensional forms, so the perception of the space is a result of immediate visual sensation and the knowledge of textures pre-acquired through touching (this idea evolved in the 19th century into a theory of apperception).

 By placing restrictions on the observer's movements, an architect can evoke a variety of emotions.
 For example, in Gothic architecture, an elongated nave suggests a forward movement towards the altar while the compressive effect of tall walls draws the gaze towards vaults and windows above, causing a feeling of release and "uplifting" experience.
 Renaissance architecture tries to guide the observer to a point where all the features appear to be in equilibrium, resolving the conflict between the compression and release, thus creating a feeling of being at rest.
 Neo-Palladianism in England paid attention to the architectural circulation, with the views unfolding as the visitor experiences the building.